KNOWLEDGEBASE & FAQS

 Method #2:

-This method requires you to take the kiln sections apart.
+This method requires you to disassemble the kiln sections.

-1. Take the section with the bad channel off the kiln and put it on a flat surface like a flat floor or table.
+1. Remove the section with the faulty channel from the kiln and place it on a flat surface, such as a flat floor or table.

-2. Carefully pull the elements out of the element holders of the brick section involved and allow them to hang loose.
+2. Carefully remove the elements from the element holders of the brick section involved and allow them to hang loose.
 Take great care not to hang loose.
-Take great care not to "break" the element as they are very brittle after firing.
+Take great care not to break the element, as they are very brittle after firing.

 3. Loosen the adjustable clamps that hold the stainless steel wrapping.
-Loosen them just enough to allow the brick to slide out with slight hand pressure (so that the other bricks stay in place).
+Loosen them just enough to allow the brick to slide out with slight hand pressure, ensuring the other bricks remain in place.

-4. Pull up the brick with the bad element holder just enough to allow removal of the defective element channel and replace with new one.
-Slide the bad brick(s) out and put in new brick(s).
-Be sure the element channels line up with the other channels on either side.
-Note there is a top and a bottom in the element holder so be sure to get the orientation correct.
+4. Pull up the brick with the bad element holder just enough to allow the removal of the defective element channel and replace it with a new one.
+Slide the old brick(s) out and insert the new brick(s).
+Ensure the element channels align with the other channels on either side.
+Note there is a top and a bottom in the element holder, so be sure to get the orientation correct.

 5. Retighten the clamps on the wrap.
 Alternately tighten the bottom and top clamp so that you don't cock the stainless casing.